Firstly, how safe is flying with a baby on your lap?

 ▻ THE OBVIOUS: Buy your child a seat on the plane next to you.
 But this only works for babies who are old enough to sit by themselves (one year old and above).
 If your child is younger than one years old and you want to buy them their own seat, consider two options:

 ▻ Option 1: Buy a CARES Seat Belt and use this to strap your baby into the regular seat (this works well with older babies or toddlers).
 Check in your stroller at the gate!
 You can push your baby all the way through security and only check the stroller in at the gate.
 Make sure to bring a wrap or baby carrier for the plane after you check the stroller in.

 ▻ Option 2 (Our Recommendation): Bring your own car seat!
 Attach the car seat to a GoGo Kidz Carseat Stroller for easy walk through the airport and attach your seatbelt into their airplane seat.

 • Some moms like this option better than the CARES seat belt because their babies are used to their own car seat and sleep better on the plane.

 • Important: Make sure your car seat is TSA Approved like this lightweight one from Cosco!
-Also invest in a travel bag for your stroller --- we like this one from Uppababy because it has insurance in case your stroller gets damaged during the flight.
+Also invest in a travel bag for your stroller to protect it during the flight.

 If you need help packing, remember that clear packing cubes are your best side kick.
 When you’re moving as fast as you do, our see-through cubes can keep up with your mommy duties.
 Bring all the baby’s favorite items and don’t forget about yourself!